 I am looking for something right here, but I still get screwed.
 So should I just quit drinking coffee?

-So while by no means this zero waste blog is designed to convert you into something you are not, however, I will share ways on how you can reduce the impact on the environment.
-But be warned it isn’t always going to work out perfectly.
+So while by no means this zero waste blog is designed to convert you into something you are not, I will share ways to reduce the impact on the environment.
+But be warned, it isn’t always going to work out perfectly.

-I still type on a computer that has parts from all around the world, they put fruit on the front, but that doesn’t make it organic.
+I still type on a computer with parts from all around the world, they put fruit on the front, but that doesn’t make it organic.

 The History of zero waste